 The Boat Center offers a variety of different vessels for hourly or daily rental on the calm waters of Clopper Lake from May through Labor Day Weekend.
 Cash, Visa, and Mastercard are accepted at the Boat Center.

 Days of Operation:

-- Self-launch for privately-owned watercraft is still available, please see below for information.
+- Self-launch for privately-owned, hand-launchable watercraft is available seven days a week, please see below for information.

 Hours of Operation:

 - Last Boat Rental at 5:00 p.m.

 *All rentals include paddles/oars and Personal Flotation Devices (PFDs) for everyone on board

 - Canoes and Rowboats: $12/hour or $24/2 hours